Preparing for an Economic Downturn

 I hope you will find some ideas and things of value in this series.
 Just remember, what doesn't kill you makes you stronger.

-If you want to talk through this issue, you can always call me for a practice management consultation.
-Consultations are free for Lawyers Mutual insureds and steeply discounted for insureds of Lawyers Insurance Agency and LM Title.
+If you want to talk through this stuff, you can always call me for a practice management consultation.
+They're free for Lawyers Mutual insureds and steeply discounted for insureds of Lawyers Insurance Agency and LM Title.